Learn about free on-demand learning

 Reliability: AIMS: Guttman scale coefficients for scalability >0.6.
 The Guttman scale coefficients for reproducibility

 are >0.9.
 Internal consistency via Cronbach's alpha >0.60 for each of the 9 sections.
 The test-retest correlations

-between 2 administrations over a 2-week period in several studies are >0.80.
+between two administrations over a two-week period in several studies are >0.80.